devonpmack/react-pokedex-workshop/README.md

 }
 ```

-Now if you save that, you should see an actual Pokemon  type. `PokemonType` is another React component.
+If you save that, you should see an actual Pokemon type. `PokemonType` is another React component.
 React components can take "properties", and `PokemonType` takes the property `type` which specifies what type it should display.
 You can try switching the value of `type` to "dragon" or "grass".

 ## Switching Pokemon

-Ok, so we can show one Pokemon, but since it's a Pokédex we want to be able to show details about more than one.
-Lets add functionality to view the type of different Pokemon .
+We can show one Pokemon, but since it's a Pokédex we want to be able to show details about more than one.
+Let's add functionality to view the types of different Pokemon .

 First we need a database of Pokemon .
 We'll start by setting up the types for three Pokemon : Squirtle, Charmander, and Bulbasaur.

-💻 We define this data in an `Object`:
+💻 Define this data in an `Object`:

 ```diff
 export function Pokedex() {